Suriname: Natural and Geographic Landscape

 Geography of Suriname

-Suriname is located on the northeastern Atlantic coast of South America and is bordered by Guyana to the west, French Guiana to the east, and Brazil to the south.
+Suriname is located on the northeastern Atlantic coast of South America, bordered by Guyana to the west, French Guiana to the east, and Brazil to the south.
 Its coastline with the Atlantic Ocean in the north extends approximately 386 km (239 mi).

 Suriname is South America's smallest sovereign state, just under 165,000 sq km (64,000 sq mi).
 Tropical rainforests predominantly cover the country.